Create Your JSSA Legacy

 A gift of appreciated securities, including stocks or bonds, is an easy way for you to make a gift.
 You may avoid paying capital gains tax and receive a charitable tax deduction while furthering the JSSA’s mission.
 It’s easy to make your gift by electronic transfer.

 The JSSA Legacy Society recognizes and thanks those who have remembered JSSA with a gift in their estate.
 Benefits of membership to the JSSA Legacy Society include:

 - Certificate of appreciation and lapel pin

-- Listing in the Honor Roll of Donors (If you would like to be anonymous, please let us know.)
+- Listing in the Honor Roll of Donors (unless you prefer to remain anonymous)